Ian Potter Museum of Art

-The Ian Potter Museum of Art at the University of Melbourne in Melbourne, Australia was established in 1972.
-It houses the art collection of the University of Melbourne.
-Current director, Kelly Gellatly, was appointed in 2013.
-It is not to be confused with the Ian Potter Centre, another art gallery in Melbourne, run by the National Gallery of Victoria.
+The Potter Museum of Art at the University of Melbourne in Melbourne, Australia was established in 1972.

 The Potter, as it is known locally, presents a curated exhibition program of historical and contemporary art.
 Through its activities the Potter provides for the acquisition, maintenance, conservation, cataloguing, exhibition, investigation, interpretation and promotion of the extensive art collections of the University of Melbourne.

 The current building opened in 1998 and was designed by the architect Nonda Katsalidis of Katsalidis Architects.
 The architect project team included Bill Krotiris, Adrian Amore, Lisette Agius, Donna Brzezinski, Keiran Boyle, Kei Lu Cheong, Luisa Di Gregorio, Holger Frese, Chris Godsell, Robert Kolak, Barbara Moje, Rainer Strunz, Marius Vogl, Jackie Wagner.

+In 1999, the museum was awarded the Victorian Architecture Medal for project of the year by the Australian Institute of Architects and the Melbourne Prize for architecture, for the contribution of the project to the public life of the city.

+The museum closed in 2018 for renovations, reopening in 2025 with the 65,000 Years: A Short History of Australian Art exhibition.